paulocaldas/Treadmilling-Speed-Analysis/extraction/README.md

 Two ImageJ macros (Jython) are available:

-** extract_growth_shrink.py **

-creates growth and shrink speckles for a given time-lapse open in imageJ.
-The output in a new time-lpase containing the raw data overlapped with growth (green) and shrinkage (red) speckles.

-extract_growth_shrink_batch.py
+**extract_growth_shrink.py**<br>
+input: time-lapse movie open in imageJ.
+An interactive window allows to correct/modify physical units and the box filter.
+output: two new movies corresponding to growth (green) and shrinkage (red) overlapped with the raw data. channels can be slipted and used for posterior analsysis

+**extract_growth_shrink_batch.py**
+input: select a folder containing several time-lapse movie